verrazzano/docs/content/en/docs/customize/certificates.md

   respectively.
 If your issuer represents an intermediate, ensure that `tls.crt` contains the issuer’s full chain in the correct order.

-  You can find more details on providing your own CA, in the CertManager [CA](https://cert-manager.io/docs/configuration/ca/) documentation.
+  You can find more details on providing your own CA, in the cert-manager [CA](https://cert-manager.io/docs/configuration/ca/) documentation.

 * Save your signing key pair as a Kubernetes secret.